 The title Goshuushou-sama Ninomiya-kun was one of those that made me think "What was that again?".
 Shungo, a high school student has two sisters forced on him by his own sister, one of them with a phobia of men, who has come to live with him specifically so she can overcome this phobia.
 A higher-ranking student who is interested in Shungo himself has been blackmailed into becoming their maid.
 During a vacation on the beach... aha, that rung a bell.
 I did indeed recall a teenage martial arts champion being constantly besieged by shadowy enemies while also trying to have a relationship with a clumsy pink-haired bimbette while a sharp, smart, pretty woman tries continually to seduce him and, each time, hilariously fails.

 The same hole gaped in my memory pertaining Toradora! about a friendly guy with the eyes of a thug, something that negatively affects his social life and chances of finding a girlfriend.
-Looking it up and finding something about his protagonist being a very short girl with a fearsome temper who makes his friend do her housework jogged my memory.
+Looking it up and finding something about his unlikely friend being a very short girl with a fearsome temper who makes his friend do her housework jogged my memory.
 Ah yes.
 The big quiet guy with pinprick pupils and the little firebrand who can't cook.
 Hm.

 An even deeper hole gaped for Kara no Kyoukai (Garden of Sinners), which I watched somewhere between Friday night and Saturday morning.
 I had noted the title, but when starting the write-up, could recall only that other bizarre show with garden-of-Eden connotations, Mnemosyne no Musume-tachi.
-So I assumed this title had snuck in by mistake, especially as I remembered nothing connected with the description of the show: a girl called Shiki who has a male alternate personality called SHIKI loses this alter ego after a car accident.
-So I deleted it.
+So I assumed this title had snuck in by mistake, especially as I remembered nothing connected with the description of the show: a girl called Shiki, who has a male alternate personality called SHIKI (same sound, different characters), loses this alter ego after a car accident.
+So I deleted the title from the write-up.
 It was not until the following year that seeing the Kara no Kyoukai Movie parts 6 and 7 jogged my memory; part 6 shows a chain-smoking redhead giving orders to a very friendly, harmless boy and his snappish sister.
-She is part of a group of people that fights a villain mastermind called the Meister and, like Rin of that other series, an unflappable thirtyish woman who survives anything.
+She is part of a group of people that fights a villain mastermind called the Meister and, like Rin of that other series, is an unflappable thirtyish woman who survives anything.
 Fragments of memories: the boy is sent to an apartment building that is a kind of secret base for the Meister: everything about it and its inhabitants is fake, as somehow proved by chains and machinery in the basement.
 The redhead faces down a foppish opponent who fights with chains, and the Meister himself, who succeeds in killing her in a gory scene (I remember guts) and tears off her head to put it in a jar, gurgling over his trophy; but somehow this was a spare copy of herself and the real one is still alive.
 Despite the gore, I remember it was quite funny.

 Sky Crawlers is much more realistic than the whimsical anime comedies that fit so well with this year's theme "Mental Maniacs", and completely mirthless.
 The premise: there is peace, but people need war.
 To satisfy this need while maintaining peace, a fake war is held high above the Earth, like an ongoing big football game in the sky.
 The soldiers are immortal teenagers who, when killed, are re-cloned.
 Are the teenagers happy with their neverending military service?
 Not really.
 The camera steers away from the big explosions to follow the off-duty lives of two recruits in particular: an absent-minded boy and a weepy, angry, unattractive girl who snarls from afar at the pretty women dating her male colleagues.
 The boy, a top-rate pilot, is more confused than absent-minded, as he is the clone of a previous top-rate pilot, and struggling with hazy memories of an earlier life.
-Their superior scandalizes the angry girl by having a child (and a nice house, and a basset that comes running up to greet mummy coming homde from work along with the little girl in a touching wartime family scene) for it is tacitly understood that although they live forever, the Sky Crawlers are not allowed to get a life.
+Their superior scandalizes the angry girl by having a child (and a nice house, and a basset that comes running up to greet mummy coming home from work along with the little girl in a touching wartime family scene) for it is tacitly understood that although they live forever, the Sky Crawlers are not allowed to get a life.
 The absent-minded boy, in his previous life, was her lover.
 Notwithstanding the orphan she'd leave behind, she begs him to shoot her.
 He does.

 Running away from all this misery, I found in Monochrome Factor an anime that fits the theme again.
 Akira is a typical schoolboy who runs into an androgynous gentleman with long pale hair, top hat and trenchcoat and, if I recall correctly, an umbrella or walking stick which becomes an important prop in fights with The Supernatural.
 As in Bleach, a "normal" schoolchild is dragged into a fight between "good" people with superpowers and denizens of the after/otherworld.
-But where the protagonist of Bleach has a sword shoved into his hand and is kicked into battle by a surly girl who pretends to be a wide-eyed innocent schoolgirl before his friends, the poor sap in Monochrome Factor is told that the balance between the normal and the shadow world is upset and that to right it, he has to become a shadow himself, by a much more courteous character who has the goodness to remain invisible to his friends, and uses this advantage to make the occasional playful pass at him.
+But where the protagonist of Bleach has a sword shoved into his hand and is kicked into battle by a surly girl who pretends to be a wide-eyed innocent schoolgirl in front of his friends, the poor sap in Monochrome Factor is told that the balance between the normal and the shadow world is upset and that to right it, he has to become a shadow himself, by a much more courteous character who has the goodness to remain invisible to his friends, and uses this advantage to make the occasional playful pass at him.
 Moreover, in saving him from nasties, the kind invisible friend takes much more damage than he dishes out, and Akira has to take him to a special medic for supernatural goodguys to save his life.
 Between the humorous innuendo and the rather serious battles (for once, victory is not assured, at least at the start of the series) a bond starts to develop between the gangling teen and the (from the teen's point of view) weird, creepy man following him around, as they become each other's protectors.

 Where humour and grim reality are concerned, Amatsuki is somewhere in the middle.
 Tokidoki, a student whose history grades are low, goes to a history exhibit to improve them.
 The history exhibit is a virtual-reality reconstruction of the Edo period, explains an older student who hides a helpful nature under a surly expression.
 In this virtual-reality setting, he crosses a bridge and is attacked by a leonine monster that blinds him in one eye.
-What follows can be guessed by seasoned anime watchers: he has been transported to past.
+What follows can be guessed by seasoned anime watchers: he has been transported to the past.
 Finding help from some villagers including the village monk, he meets again with the surly student who has crossed the same bridge, fought the same monster - he has lost the use of his arm - and arrived in the same spot a few years before.
 Living with the monk is a young girl with a family ailment: she is an inukami, a were-dog monster with magical powers.
 So far, it's serious.

 In sweeps a samurai lord with his followers, yelling that the drying laundry is in his way and threatening to rape the girl until she demonstrates her off-putting inukami nature.
 This samurai embodies everything that is bad about authority and the feodal system.
 Using his modern scientific knowledge, the half-blind student, helped by the villagers, rigs up some special effects to give the samurai a good scare.
 That's the funny part.